SuperGabe5/Indigo/README.md

 Other Information:

-Lxqt edition has been deprecated in this Rebase
+LXQt edition has been deprecated in this Rebase

 KDE edition has been deprecated in this Rebase because KDE has officially removed x11 support.